z399/Android-privacy-guide/README.md

 - [Aurora Store](https://auroraoss.com/) is an Unofficial FOSS client to Google's Play Store, with an elegant design, using Aurora you can download apps, update existing apps, search for apps, get details about app tracker & adware and much more.

    - *note* - **Both of them are recommended, F-droid for free open-source apps and Aurora Store for proprietary apps from google play store which is not available in f-droid**

+## Video player

+- [VLC](https://f-droid.org/en/packages/org.videolan.vlc/) the ultimate Video and audio player that supports a wide range of formats, for both local and remote playback.

+## Music player

+- [Music](https://f-droid.org/packages/com.maxfour.music/) is a Lightweight and Material Music Player

 ## Password Manager